 Skip to contents

-The lookup API allows to query the address and other details of one or multiple OSM objects like node, way or relation.
-This function returns the spatial object associated with the query using sf, see geo_address_lookup() for retrieving the data in tibble format.
+The lookup API queries the address and other details of one or more OSM objects (node, way, relation) and returns the spatial object associated with the query using sf.
+See geo_address_lookup() for retrieving the data in tibble format.

 Usage